 Flew from Fort Myers FL to New York via Jet Blue, good through flight.
 I was met be Cunard rep with a limo to take me to my Hotel.
 Hilton on Av of Americas.
 Room was ready (2p.m) very good, my caveat would be to eat somewhere other than in the hotel, both for price and choice.

 Boarding routine was faily painless as I have to have a wheelchair , the only delay was that there was a grave shortage of chairs.something Cunard might look into.

 My stateroom was an inside , two grades up from my original booking, it was very clean and my stewardess was excellent.
 I travel solo and the beds were made up as singles.
-I prefer a king size and this was arranged promptly by the stewardess so no problem there.
+I prefer a king size and this was arranged promptly by the stewardess so no problem More there.

 Food.
 Much better than on the QV, I enjoyed just about every meal.
 I also dined in the Golden Lion and Sir Samuels, I went to tea a couple of times, but as I had 6p.m dineer I had to limit mmyself in order not to over indulge.